2016 Labour Party leadership election (UK): Timetable

 The Special Conference at the end of the Collins Review concluded that all selection timetables should be, once started, as short as possible.
 The Collins Report also states: "The NEC should agree the detailed procedures for leadership elections including issues regarding registration, fees, and freeze dates".
 The party required members to hold six months' continuous party membership on the freeze date to be eligible to take part in a selection.

 The meeting of Labour's National Executive Committee on 12 July 2016 set a timetable and procedure for the election.
-Though the party confirmed the timetable would be released when the leadership contest process begins on Thursday 14 July, the timetable was leaked immediately following the NEC meeting.
-The voting eligibility freeze date for membership is 12 January 2016 – those who joined after that date will have to pay £25 to sign up as a registered supporter in the two day window during the week of 18 July.
-Members of affiliated trade unions, socialist societies and other affiliated organisations who individually sign up as an "affiliated supporter" to the Labour Party must have been a member of that organisation on or before 12 January 2016; the deadline to sign up as an "affiliated supporter" is 8 August 2016.
-Affiliated supporters already on the Party's membership system will be eligible to vote, subject to affiliates reconfirming their eligibility.
-Originally, many people sought to join organisations such as UNITE to gain a vote without paying Labour's £25 "registered supporter" fee; however, due to the freeze date for voter eligibility also applying to "affiliated supporters", this union route will not be a possible way to gain a vote.
+The party stated that the timetable would be released when the leadership contest process began on Thursday 14 July, but the timetable was leaked immediately following the NEC meeting.
+The voting eligibility freeze date for membership was 12 January 2016 – those who joined after that date would have to pay £25 to sign up as a registered supporter in the two-day window during the week of 18 July.
+Members of affiliated trade unions, socialist societies and other affiliated organisations who individually signed up as an "affiliated supporter" to the Labour Party must have been a member of that organisation on or before 12 January 2016; those already on the Party's membership system would be eligible to vote, subject to reconfirming their eligibility.
+Many people had sought to join organisations such as UNITE to gain a vote without paying Labour's £25 "registered supporter" fee; and a Labour source reported that "Affiliated supporters who join between now and 8 August are expected to be able to vote..."
+However, the NEC decided that the freeze date for voter eligibility was also to apply to "affiliated supporters", so this route would not be a way to gain a vote after the freeze date.

-On 8 August 2016 the High Court decided that the decision to disbar from voting members who joined in the six month preceding the election being called was contrary to the Labour Party Rule Book, and they were entitled to vote.
+On 8 August 2016, the High Court, in the case of Evangelou v McNicol, decided that the decision to disbar from voting members who had joined in the six months preceding the election being called was contrary to the Labour Party Rule Book, and they were entitled to vote.
 This decision cast some doubt on the election timetable.
 In a critical passage of his judgement, Mr Justice Hickinbottom found that "Furthermore, there is no evidence of any suggestion by the Party, the NEC, the Collins Review or any member of the Party that a freeze date could be retrospective, until the Procedures Paper that Mr McNicol prepared for the 12 July 2016 NEC meeting.
 Indeed, the very opposite."
 The Procedures sub-committee of the NEC immediately appealed the decision, and on 12 August 2016 the Court of Appeal reversed the High Court's decision.
 It concluded that under the party rules, the NEC had discretion to set any reasonable criteria for members to vote, and that there was no reason why an eligibility freeze date could not be in the past.

 The election timetable was as follows: